The dark night of the soul is a confusing, unsettling, and often tricky phase of inner transformation.

 “My experiences with suffering have deepened my relationship with myself.
 A new self is born.
 The old self has to die.
 It just has to.”

-When we’ve come through the DNOS, we feel more integrated and have a sense of lightness, courage, and inner peace.
+4. When we’ve come through the DNOS, we feel more integrated and have a sense of lightness, courage, and inner peace.

 “I’m a different person.
 It was the shedding of my skin, and so much has changed.
 I always had a lot of anxiety, perfectionism, and people-pleasing, and now I don’t have the old patterns.
 I don’t have the inner anxious feeling.
 I have a feeling of inner peace and calmness.
 It’s a lightness of being.”

-“It’s going to sound cheesy, but the DNOS shows us the true meaning of life – to know yourself and become the best version of yourself that could exist.
+“It will sound cheesy, but the DNOS shows us the true meaning of life – to know yourself and become the best version of yourself that could exist.
 There is only one of each of us, and it’s a lifetime of work to uncover who that is.”

 “The big change was in my relationships.
 When this happens, you’ll get people looking at you as if you’re wearing two heads.
 They don’t recognize you anymore.
 They worry about you.
 They want you to change back so they’ll feel comfortable.
 I started to feel awkward in certain relationships, and I learned those weren’t the ones I wanted to focus on.
 They naturally began to fall away.
-You’ll have lifelong friends that may listen to you but will say, ‘good luck with all that.’
+You’ll have lifelong friends that may listen to you but will say, ‘Good luck with all that.’

 “After the DNOS, so many things changed.
 My marriage ended, and I left my traditional healthcare job because it wasn’t fulfilling my soul.”